 |Tank size||LxWxH||Floor space (sq. in.)||Is it suitable?|

-If you decide to use an aquarium for your hamster, you’ll also need a lid such as the Zilla Reptile Terrarium Cover.
-If you opt for a deep aquarium, you might not even need a lid.
+If you decide to use an aquarium for your hamster, you’ll also need a lid such as the Zilla Reptile Terrarium Cover or make one yourself with mesh to provide enough ventilation.

 Although aquariums can be pricy, you can often find them second-hand for a fraction of the price on places such as Facebook Marketplace.

-Good Cages Sold in the UK & Europe
+Good Cages Sold Only in the UK & Europe

 Available cages differ significantly based on the part of the world or a country you live in.
-Here are some of the cages sold in UK and European stores.
+Here are some of the cages sold in European and UK stores.
+Unfortunately, I didn’t find a store that sells them in the USA.

 Ferplast Criceti 100